sudipta1254/clone/README.md

 # Cloning projects
 In this project we will clone UI of apps.

-Contribute in ths project to make it better.
+Contribute in this project to make it better.